-- 5 bits identifying the segment and (if a rear segment) gain setting of the event, - 13 bits for the energy channel, - the last 10 bits of the time counter, giving the event time in units of binary microseconds (i.e. 2^{-20} seconds), and
+-5 bits identifying the segment and (if a rear segment) gain setting of the event,

+- 13 bits for the energy channel,

+- the last 10 bits of the time counter, giving the event time in units of binary microseconds (i.e., $2^{-20}$ seconds), and

-4 bits that are a partial measurement of the livetime counter (Curtis et al., 2002).
+- 4 bits that are a partial measurement of the livetime counter (Curtis et al., 2002).

 If the onboard memory starts to fill up, a decimation algorithm automatically throws out all but one out of every N events in the front segments below a certain energy E, with N from 2-16.
-E and N are functions of both the remaining memory and the position of the attenuators.
+E and N are functions of the remaining memory and the position of the attenuators.
 Decimation in the rear segments can be commanded as a routine way of keeping background (mostly photons from the Earth's atmosphere or the cosmic diffuse background) from filling up the memory.
-Operating modes that have been used in flight have decimated the rear segments (with $N{=}3$ or 4 and $E{=}150$ keV to 450 keV) either during spacecraft night or at times when RHESSI is at high magnetic latitudes and electron precipitation is common (see below).
+Operating modes that have been used in flight have decimated the rear segments (with N = 3 or 4 and E = 150 keV to 450 keV) either during spacecraft night or at times when RHESSI is at high magnetic latitudes and electron precipitation is common (see below).
 For most of the mission, front segment events have been turned off during spacecraft night, and all events are always turned off during passage through the SAA.

 3.2.
-Monitor Rates
+MONITOR RATES

 Monitor rates are counters that are read out every second for each of the 18 segments.
-They include: number of resets, number of events triggering the slow-channel lower-level discriminator (LLD), number of events triggering the fast-channel LLD, number of high-energy (ULD) events beyond the scale of the ADC (usually cosmic rays), and livetime.
+They include: number of resets, number of events triggering the slowchannel lower-level discriminator (LLD), number of events triggering the fastchannel LLD, number of high-energy (ULD) events beyond the scale of the ADC (usually cosmic rays), and livetime.
 This information is normally used to check the health of the detectors and is not necessary for spectroscopy.

 3.3.
-Fast Rates
+FAST RATES

-Fast rates are produced only when the count rates are very high.
+Fast rate data are produced only when the count rates are very high - they are the last line of defense against detector saturation for flares big enough to overwhelm the normal electronics chain with both attenuators in place.
 The data are count rates in four broad energy bands, roughly 7-15 keV, 15-25 keV, 25-70 keV, and 70 keV and higher, with significant variation from detector to detector.
 The pulses are sampled from the fast electronics chain.
 The rates for the three detectors under the finest grids (and therefore the fastest imaging modulations) are sampled at 16 kHz; the next three at 4 kHz; and the three coarsest grids at 1 kHz.
 Events are not shut off when the fast rate data turn on; however, at these very high count rates the event data will naturally taper off due to very high deadtime.